benc-uk/nodejs-demoapp/readme.md

 ## Running
 Standard `npm install` and start with `npm start`.
-Web app will be listening on the usual Express port of 3000, or whatever is set in the `PORT` environmental variable.
+Web app will be listening on the usual Express port of 3000, but this can be changed by setting the `PORT` environmental variable.
 Tested with Node v8.x and 10.x

 ## Configuration